-According to our response account [4], elicited-response tasks involve at least three processes: (1) a false-belief-representation process, carried out by SS2 in the psychological-reasoning system (children must represent the agent's false belief); (2) a response-selection process (when asked the test question, children must access their representation of the agent's false belief to select a response); and (3) a response-inhibition process (when selecting a response, children must inhibit any prepotent tendency to answer the test question based on their own knowledge) [23-28].
-Spontaneous-response tasks, in contrast, involve only the false-belief-representation process.
+asked the test question, children must access their representation of the agent's false belief to select a response) and (iii) a response-inhibition process (when selecting a response, children must inhibit any prepotent tendency to answer the test question based on their own knowledge) [24-29].
+Spontaneous-response tasks, by contrast, involve only the false-belief-representation process.
 Young children fail elicited-response tasks because simultaneously executing the false-belief-representation, response-selection, and response-inhibition processes overwhelms their limited resources, and/or because the connections between the brain regions that serve these processes are still inefficient.
-Neuroscience findings suggest that (1) the right temporo-parietal junction plays an important role in the false-belief-representation process [29-32]; (2) regions of the anterior cingulate and prefrontal cortex play an important role in the response-selection process [33-36]; and (3) the connections between the frontal and temporal brain regions mature later and more slowly than other connections [37].
+Neuroscience findings suggest that: (i) the right temporo-parietal junction plays an important role in the false-belief-representation process [30-33], (ii) regions of the anterior cingulate and prefrontal cortex play an important role in the response-selection process [34-37] and (iii) the connections between the frontal and temporal brain regions mature later and more slowly than other connections [38].
 Thus, it could be that, in early childhood, the response-selection process has difficulty tapping the false-belief-representation process (SS2) because the connections between the relevant brain regions are still immature.